astral-sh/ruff/README.md

 OPTIONS:
     -e, --exit-zero
-            Exit with status code "0", even upon detecting errors --exclude <EXCLUDE>...
+            Exit with status code "0", even upon detecting errors --select <SELECT>...
+            List of error codes to enable
+        --extend-select <EXTEND_SELECT>...
+            Like --select, but adds additional error codes on top of the selected ones --ignore <IGNORE>...
+            List of error codes to ignore
+        --extend-ignore <EXTEND_IGNORE>...
+            Like --ignore, but adds additional error codes on top of the ignored ones --exclude <EXCLUDE>...
             List of paths, used to exclude files and/or directories from checks --extend-exclude <EXTEND_EXCLUDE>...